confusedAI/Basics_of_Git/Readme.md

 ## Let's now see how to use ------------ *.gitignore file*
 Add all the names of files, folders, etc in *.gitignore* file, that you don't want in your local repository so that even if you type command **git add .** all the things in *.gitignore*  will be ignored and won't be added to staging area.

 **touch .gitignore** --- created empty file *.gitignore*
 <br />
 I don't want to include folder *dir2* so I added */dir2* in *.gitignore*
 <br />
 <br />
 <br />
 ### Branching, mostly used during projects when many people are collaborating on that particular project.

-**git checkout -b login**  --- Create  branch name *login*  which will be a exact copy of your master branch.
-**git checkout login**           ---     Switch to login branch Read the modified Readme.md in login branch for learning branching basics....
+Read the modified Readme.md in login branch for learning branching basics....
 <br />
 ~~Completed Branching Basics~~